flutter/website/flutter-for-react-native.md

 There is no inbuilt support for icons in React Native, so third party libraries have to be used.
 Flutter has inbuilt support for Material icons as well as Cupertino (iOS-like) icons.
 To use Material icons, [`Icons`](https://docs.flutter.io/flutter/material/Icons-class.html) class is used.
 To use [`Cupertino icons`](https://docs.flutter.io/flutter/cupertino/CupertinoIcons-class.html), make sure you add a dependency on cupertino_icons in your project's pubspec.yaml file.

-You can get the list of all Material icons [here](https://docs.flutter.io/flutter/material/Icons-class.html#constants).
+Here is the list of all [Material icons](https://docs.flutter.io/flutter/material/Icons-class.html#constants).

 For Colors, [`Colors`](https://docs.flutter.io/flutter/material/Colors-class.html) class is used which uses Material design's [color palette](https://material.io/guidelines/style/color.html).